Book Now →

 Brisbane City Hall

-One of Australia's finest examples of neo-classical civic architecture.
-Free guided tours reveal the grand auditorium, Museum of Brisbane, and the clock tower with city views.
+One of Australia's finest neo-classical civic buildings.
+Free guided tours reveal the grand auditorium, Museum of Brisbane, and the clock tower with sweeping city views.

 Explore Details →